A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Four reasons to not wait until January to enroll in an ACA health plan

-Obamacare's 2023 open enrollment runs until January 15 in most states.
+Obamacare's 2025 open enrollment runs until January 15 in most states.
 Here's why you might want to enroll by December 15 anyway.

-For several years, open enrollment ended in mid-December So the extended open enrollment period does give people some extra wiggle room during the busy holiday season.
-But for most people, December 15 is still the soft deadline you’re going to want to keep in mind.
-In most states, that’s the last day you can enroll in coverage that will take effect January 1.
+For several years, open enrollment ended in mid-December.
+So the fact that enrollment now continues until at least mid-January in nearly every state does give people some extra wiggle room during the busy holiday season.
+But for most people, December 15 is still the soft deadline to keep in mind.
+In most states, that’s the last day you can enroll in coverage that will take effect January 1 (some states have a later deadline).
 And that’s important for several reasons.

 1. Currently uninsured?
 Delaying your enrollment will mean no coverage in January.

-2. Currently uninsured or enrolled in a non-marketplace plan?
+2. Currently uninsured or enrolled in a non-Marketplace plan?
 Delayed enrollment might mean missing out on free money.

-If you considered marketplace coverage in the past and found it to be unaffordable, you might currently be uninsured or enrolled in a plan that isn’t regulated by the ACA.
+If you considered Marketplace coverage in the past and found it to be unaffordable, you might currently be uninsured or enrolled in a plan that isn’t regulated by the ACA.
 Or you might have opted to buy ACA-compliant coverage outside the exchange, if you weren’t eligible for premium tax credits (subsidies) the last time you looked.

 In addition to being more widely available, premium subsidies are also larger than they were before the American Rescue Plan.
 People who didn’t enroll in the past due to the cost may find that coverage now fits in their budget.